sachin-pikle/gvm-java-hello-world/README_Cloud_Shell.md

 Cloud Shell is a free-to-use browser-based terminal accessible from the Oracle Cloud Console.
 It provides access to a Linux shell with pre-authenticated OCI CLI and other pre-installed developer tools.
 You can use the shell to interact with OCI resources, follow labs and tutorials, and quickly run commands.

-GraalVM Enterprise Java Development Kit (JDK) and Native Image are preinstalled in Cloud Shell.
+GraalVM Enterprise JDK 17 (Java Development Kit) and Native Image are preinstalled in Cloud Shell.

 ## Prerequisites